inform-us/requirements_specifications/informus/rules/SPCchartbuild.md

 - If data points indicate a TREND which includes an OUTLIER, denote all nonoutlier data points as a TREND (blue squares) and denote any outlier data points OUTLIERS (red triangle) within the TREND.
 - If data points indicate a SHIFT which includes an OUTLIER, denote all nonoutlier data points as a SHIFT (orange diamonds) and denote outlier data points as OUTLIERS (red triangle) within the SHIFT.

-## Mean recalculation
+## Mean and process limit recalculation
-If 11 + 1 consecutive data points above or below the mean (=shift plus 5 more points), then recalculate the mean from the 12th data point using those 12 data points (i.e. this point and the preceding 11), but visually depict a change in mean going forward from the 12th data point.
-Note that outliers that are above or below the mean should be included in this calculation.
+If 11 + 1 consecutive data points above or below the mean including outliers (=shift plus 5 more points), then recalculate the mean and process limits using those preceding 12 data points (i.e. the 12th point and the preceding 11).
+Visually depict the recalculated mean and process limits going forward from the 12th data point.

+*Note that outliers that are above or below the mean should be included in this calculation even if they aren't depicted as part of a shift as they are outliers as they lie above or below the process limit.*

-If there has been no mean recalculation at the end of a three month period: (end defined as March 31st, June 30th, September 30th & December 31st), then automatically recalculate mean using the previous 13 data points, only visually display change in mean going forward on next data point
+If there has been no data-driven mean and process limit recalculation at the end of 24-week period: then automatically recalculate the mean using the previous 24 data points, only visually display change in mean and process limits going forward on the next data point.